meyer-lab/cellcommunication-Pf2/docs/source/quickstart.rst

 - **Condition Factors:** Samples grouped/annotated by patient or experimental label, revealing shifts in communication patterns across conditions.
 - **Sender/Receiver Eigen-states:** Heatmaps showing which cell states (identified by RISE) act as strong senders or receivers in each communication program/component.
-- **Ligand-Receptor Factors:** The LR pairs that drive each program (optionally sorted and trimmed for clarity).
+- **Ligand–Receptor Factors:** The ligand-receptor pairs that drive each program (optionally sorted and trimmed for clarity).

 All these high-level helpers handle normalization, annotation, and color scales for you—see `figures/figureA2b.py` for full details and advanced grouping/formatting options.